 The Red Thread puts the Pink Thread to the test

 In order to put the intensity of the solidarity of Pink Thread women to the test Margot Alvarez the then managing director of The Red Thread in 1989 organized an April Fools‘ Day hoax.
 The Pink Thread women received a letter on their doormat saying that The Red Thread had financial problems.
 For this reason the Red Thread had hired a few windows where the Pink Thread could work a days for the benefit of The Red Thread.
-Two women fell for it and told the Red Thread they would do it and when they notified the Red Thread of this they were told that it was an April Fools’ Day prank.
+Two women fell for it and told the Red Thread they would do it.
+Then they were told that it was an April Fools’ Day prank.

 By the end of 1990 the meetings of the Pink Thread were not well attended any more.
 In 1991 the last meeting took place at the house of Marjan Sax.
 The organization was dissolved in a festive way.